 Fig. 3 illustrates this model-based criterion adjustment.
-In all three panels, the 215 underlying generative model is the same: percept strength is sampled from the normal 216 distribution $\mathcal{N}(0,1)$ on target-absent trials, and from $\mathcal{N}(3+\epsilon,1)$ on target-present trials, 217 where $\epsilon$ is a latent variable that follows a normal distribution $\epsilon \sim \mathcal{N}(0, 1)$ .
-If subjects do 218 not have access to fluctuations in $\epsilon$ (as expected when visibility is manipulated by means of 219 factors that are external to the subjects, such as phase scrambling), the decision criterion is 220 independent of $\epsilon$ , and confidence (measured as the absolute distance of the perceptual 221 sample from the decision criterion) is both higher and more aligned with objective accuracy 222 in decisions about presence (Fig. 3A).
-Having access to the value of $\epsilon$ (as is the case when 223 visibility is manipulated by degrading attention) allows subjects to adjust their decision 224 criterion by making it more conservative when stronger percepts are expected, rendering 225 confidence judgments similar in decisions about presence and absence (Fig. 3B).
-226 Interestingly, in a recent study employing an attentional blink paradigm, confidence ratings 227 were more consistent with a wider distribution of perceptual evidence in target-absent, 228 rather than target-present trials (Kellij et al., 2021).
-This flipped pattern is expected if 229 subjects over-adjust their decision criterion as a function of $\epsilon$ , for example due to 230 miscalibrated beliefs about the effects of attention on perception (Fig. 3C).
-231
+In all three panels, the underlying generative model is the same: percept strength is sampled from the normal distribution $\mathcal{N}(0,1)$ on target-absent trials, and from $\mathcal{N}(3 + \epsilon, 1)$ on target-present trials, where ε is a latent variable that follows a normal distribution $\epsilon \sim \mathcal{N}(0,1)$.
+If subjects do not have access to fluctuations in ε (as expected when visibility is manipulated by means of factors that are external to the subjects, such as phase scrambling), the decision criterion is independent of ε , and confidence (measured as the absolute distance of the perceptual sample from the decision criterion) is both higher and more aligned with objective accuracy in decisions about presence (Fig. 3A).
+Having access to the value of ε (as is the case when visibility is manipulated by degrading attention) allows subjects to adjust their decision criterion by making it more conservative when stronger percepts are expected, rendering confidence judgments similar in decisions about presence and absence (Fig. 3B).

+Interestingly, in a recent study employing an attentional blink paradigm, confidence ratings were more consistent with a wider distribution of perceptual evidence in target-absent, rather than target-present trials (Kellij et al., 2021).
+This flipped pattern is expected if subjects over-adjust their decision criterion as a function of ε , for example due to miscalibrated beliefs about the effects of attention on perception (Fig. 3C).
+Such a change to the decision criterion should not affect perceptual evidence itself (the x axis in the upper panels of Fig. 3), but it would affect the distribution of decision evidence: the signed distance of perceptual samples from the decision criterion (presented as gaussian distributions in the same panels).